Introduction to Conditioned Crawl Spaces

 - Install a Vapor Barrier:

-- Lay thick plastic sheeting across the entire floor of the crawl space, extending up the walls to at least 6 inches above the outside grade level.
+- Lay down thick plastic sheeting across the entire floor of the crawl space, extending it up the walls to at least 6 inches above the outside grade level.

-- Overlap seams by at least 12 inches and seal with tape.
+- Overlap seams by a minimum of 12 inches and secure them with tape.

-- Attach the barrier to the walls with construction adhesive, mechanical fasteners, or a batten system.
+- Affix the barrier to the walls using construction adhesive, mechanical fasteners, or a batten system.

 - Seal Vents and Gaps:

-- Use foam board insulation cut to fit vent openings, sealing them with caulk or spray foam.
+- Utilize foam board insulation to cover vent openings, sealing them with caulk or spray foam.

 - Seal all gaps and cracks in the crawl space walls and around rim joists with caulk or spray foam.